-Are you interested in utilizing WORK+SHELTER’s Designer Services but unsure what that entails?
+Are you interested in utilizing WORK+SHELTER’s development services, but not sure what you need?
 First, make sure you read our last blog post: How WORK+SHELTER Brings Your Custom Product Designs to Life.

-This second installment of our Designer Services blog series will help you decide when it makes the most sense to work with us on your product design development, versus an independent patternmaker/product design specialist, or when a hybrid approach might work best for you.
+This second installment of our development services blog series will help you decide when it makes the most sense to work with us on your product development, versus working with an independent patternmaker or technical designer.

-To decide what your development team should look like, we need to figure out:
+To decide what your development process should look like, you should take into account:

 - The complexity of your product idea